Jordan’s capital, Petra and the Dead Sea

 Sunday 17.8.1986, Amman

 My oh my.
-Yesterday I was told that the Muslim holiday was lasting Monday as well.
+Yesterday I learned that the Muslim holiday was lasting Monday as well.
 This means I will not get a travel permit until the end of the week.
 Then we are not only talking about not getting a small vacation in Israel, but I will be in trouble getting to Tel Aviv by the 26th of August at 0920, when my plane is scheduled.
 I hope for the best.

 A lazy day.
 I spent most of the day in my room, doing my laundry and writing this diary.